coetzeer/coetzeer/_posts/2018-10-10-standing_on_the_shoulders.markdown

 TODO: show more fail
 ```

 Frustrating no?
-With a bit of digging, I found that the jail names returned but the command *jls -q jid name host.hostname path* returns something like this:
+With a bit of digging, I found that ssh-jail is using the jls command to return jail names and expecting them to match the jail names in the inventory.
+Warden jails obiously just work out of the box, but with IOCage the jail names returned but the command *jls -q jid name host.hostname path* return something like this:

 ```bash
 root@freenas:~ # jls -q jid name host.hostname path